yann-yinn/vim-interactive-cheat-sheet/README.md

 ## contribute

+Install Prettier formatter.
-All the commands are located in src/config/Commands.js file.
+All the commands are located in src/config/Commands.js file, just edit it and do a PR 🦄